 Xylitol has the ability to breakdown biofilms.
 Biofilms are a relatively new discovery.
 They coat all of the surfaces in your mouth and are the matrix in which the bacteria and plaque set up shop.
 If you can reduce the biofilms, you can reduce the amount of bacteria and their toxic waste products that can harm your teeth and gums.

 Numerous studies around the world have shown a very clear relationship between deliberate, routine Xylitol use and the reduction of decay.

 Another benefit of Xylitol is that it can help prevent obesity.
 Sugar has a glycemic index of 100 while Xylitol’s is 6, meaning it contains a fraction of the carbohydrates.
 It also allows it to not initiate an insulin response and there is no insulin resistance.
 It also has a slight laxative effect.

 So, you might want to look for gum and candies that contain Xylitol as a part of your preventative dental regime.
 I found several brands online.
 You want to find the ones that have the most Xylitol in them to get the maximum results and try to chew them about 5 times each day, preferably right after eating.

 Kinda good news, don’t you think?

-If you’d like some more innovative approaches to dentistry be sure to stop in and see your friendly neighborhood dentist in Rosemont.
+If you’d like some more innovative approaches to dentistry, be sure to stop in our dental office and see your friendly neighborhood Dentist Bryn Mawr PA.
 You can call Debbie at 610-525-5497.